its-ashu-otf/myZSH/README.md

 ```zsh
 zsh_update
 ```
+The `Install-myZSH.sh` script automates the installation process by:

+- Creating necessary directories (`linuxtoolbox/myZSH`)
+- Cloning the repository
+- Installing dependencies (bash-completion, neovim, starship, fzf, zoxide)
+- Installing the MesloLGS Nerd Font required for the prompt
+- Linking configuration files (`.zshrc` and `starship.toml`) to your home directory
+- Setting up additional utilities like `fastfetch`

+Ensure you have the required permissions and a supported package manager before running the script.

+## Configuration Files

+### `.zshrc`

+The `.zshrc` file defines aliases, functions, and environment variables to enhance your shell experience.
+Key features include:

+- **Aliases**: Shortcuts for common commands (e.g., `alias cp='cp -i'`)
+- **Functions**: Custom functions for tasks like extracting archives and copying files with progress

+### `starship.toml`

+The `starship.toml` file configures the [Starship](https://starship.rs/) prompt, providing a highly customizable and informative shell prompt.
+It includes:

+- **Theme Settings**: Defines colors and symbols for different prompt segments
+- **Module Configurations**: Customizes modules like `python`, `git`, `docker_context`, and various programming languages
+- **Format Customization**: Structures the layout and truncation of paths for a cleaner look

+### `config.jsonc`

+The `config.jsonc` file configures [fastfetch](https://github.com/AlexRogalskiy/fastfetch), a system information tool.
+It includes:

+- **Logo and Display Settings**: Customizes the appearance of system logos and separators
+- **Modules**: Defines which system information modules to display, such as CPU, GPU, OS, kernel, and uptime
+- **Custom Sections**: Adds custom formatted sections for hardware and software information

+## Key Features

+1. **Aliases and Functions**
+   - Shortcuts for common commands
+   - Custom functions for complex operations (e.g., extracting archives, copying with progress)

+2. **Prompt Customization and History Management**
+   - Configures PROMPT_COMMAND for automatic history saving
+   - Manages history file size and handles duplicates

+3. **Enhancements and Utilities**
+   - Improves command output readability with colors
+   - Introduces safer file operations (e.g., using `trash` instead of `rm`)
+   - Integrates Zoxide for easy directory navigation

+4. **Installation and Configuration Helpers**
+   - Auto-installs necessary utilities based on system type
+   - Provides functions to edit important configuration files

+5. **AI Integration**
+   - Advanced AI Integration in Shell

+7. **Configuration Editors**
+   - Functions to edit important configuration files directly, e.g., `apacheconfig()` for Apache server configurations

+8. **Color and Formatting**
+   - Enhancements for command output readability using colors and formatting for tools like `ls`, `grep`, and `man`.

+9. **Navigation Shortcuts**
+    - Aliases to simplify directory navigation, e.g., `alias ..='cd ..'` to go up one directory.

+10. **Safety Features**
+    - Aliases for safer file operations, like using trash instead of `rm` for deleting files, to prevent accidental data loss.

+11. **Extensive Zoxide support**
+    - Easily navigate with `z`, `zi`, or pressing Ctrl+f to launch zi to see frequently used navigation directories.

+12. **Terminal C/P**
+    - PB Copy and paste using xsel for terminal copy and pasting.

+13. **Terminal Icons**
+    - Added Terminal Icons

+14. **New Gen `ls`**
+    - New Generation of ls added

+15. **Colourful O/P**
+    - Colorized Nmap Output

+16. **Multi-Distro Support**
+    - Tested on Ubuntu, Kali and Arch.

+## Advanced Functions

+- System information display
+- Networking utilities (e.g., IP address checks)
+- Resource monitoring tools

+## System-Specific Configurations

+- Editor settings (NeoVim as default)
+- Conditional aliases based on system type
+- Package manager-specific commands

+## Conclusion

+This `.zshrc` configuration offers a powerful and customizable terminal environment suitable for various Unix-like systems.
+It enhances productivity through smart aliases, functions, and integrated tools while maintaining flexibility for system-specific needs.
+Whether you're a developer, system administrator, or power user, this setup aims to make your terminal experience more efficient and enjoyable.

+For any issues, suggestions, or contributions, please open an issue or pull request in this repository.
+We welcome community involvement to make this configuration even better!

 # Features

 #### Enhancements and Utilities
-- **AI Integration**: Advanced AI Integration in Shell
-- **Configuration Editors**: Functions to edit important configuration files directly, e.g., `apacheconfig()` for Apache server configurations
-- **Color and Formatting**: Enhancements for command output readability using colors and formatting for tools like `ls`, `grep`, and `man`.
-- **Navigation Shortcuts**: Aliases to simplify directory navigation, e.g., `alias ..='cd ..'` to go up one directory.
-- **Safety Features**: Aliases for safer file operations, like using trash instead of `rm` for deleting files, to prevent accidental data loss.
-- **Extensive Zoxide support**: Easily navigate with `z`, `zi`, or pressing Ctrl+f to launch zi to see frequently used navigation directories.
-- **Terminal C/P**: PB Copy and paste using xsel for terminal copy and pasting.
-- **Terminal Icons:** Added Terminal Icons
-- **New Gen `ls`:** New Generation of ls added
-- **Colourful O/P:** Colorized Nmap Output
-- **Multi-Distro Support**: Tested on Ubuntu, Kali and Arch.

-#### Aliases and Functions

-- **Aliases**: Shortcuts for common commands are set up to enhance productivity.
-For example, `alias cp='cp -i'` makes the `cp` command interactive, asking for confirmation before overwriting files.
-- **Functions**: Custom functions for complex operations like `extract()` for extracting various archive types, and `cpp()` for copying files with a progress bar.

-#### Prompt Customization and History Management

-- **Prompt Command**: The `PROMPT_COMMAND` variable is set to automatically save the command history after each command.
-- **History Control**: Settings to manage the size of the history file and how duplicates are handled.

-#### System-Specific Aliases and Settings

-- **Editor Settings**: Sets `nano` as the default editor.
-- **Conditional Aliases**: Depending on the system type (like Fedora), it sets specific aliases, e.g., replacing `cat` with `bat`.

-#### Advanced Functions

-- **System Information**: Functions to display system information like distribution() to identify the Linux distribution.
-- **Networking Utilities**: Tools to check internal and external IP addresses.
-- **Resource Monitoring**: Commands to monitor system resources like disk usage and open ports.

-# Conclusion

-This .zshrc file is a comprehensive setup that not only enhances the shell experience with useful aliases and functions but also provides system-specific configurations and safety features to cater to different user needs and system types.
-It is designed to make the terminal more user-friendly, efficient, and powerful for an average user.